Definitions of Sexual Violence and Misconduct

 - Discrimination Claims Procedure (for UNM administrative investigations conducted through the Office of Equal Opportunity)

-- Sexual Harassment Policy (that includes information on sexual violence being a severe form of sexual harassment)
+- Sexual Misconduct Policy (that includes information on sexual violence being a severe form of sexual harassment)

 Relevant Excerpt from Student Grievance Procedure